BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 For each library the gene-UMI count matrix is loaded directly into R for analysis by initialy creating a sparseMatrix.
 Then the following steps are subsequently performed:

 * Using `SEURAT` R package to perform quality control metrics as: filtering cells based on the knee plot.
-* Target cell-types in each library by using information of the barcodes list or gene markers provided by the authors to identify specific cells.
+* Target cell-types in each library by using information of the barcodes list provided by the authors to identify specific cells.

+From this step 3 important files are exported in the end:

+1) InformationAllLibraries.txt &rarr; contain information for each library regarding number of cells detected as well as the number of genes for each cell-type.
+2) variabilityCluster.txt &rarr; contain information for each library about the number of clusters detected (UMAP) as well as the different cell-types detected per cluster.
+3) markerGenes_Validated.txt &rarr; validation of marker genes proposed in the annotation file after data analysis.

 #### Result processing at individual cell